xdy/xdy-pf2e-workbench/types/README.md

-This directory contains types generated from the pathfinder 2 system by running this after building pf2e and then copying it into types:
+This directory contains types generated from the pathfinder 2 system by running this in the pf2e git folder and then copying it into types:

 ```
 npm run clean && npm ci && npm run build && node_modules/.bin/tsc --declaration true --emitDeclarationOnly true --noemit false --outdir dist/types --newLine lf > ~/t.txt